 One issue constantly facing musicians and those involved with creating music is that they do not receive the money they are owed.

-It is not unheard of that megastars are seeking compensation from other music organisations for not paying them the royalties they deserve.
+It is not unheard of that megastars are seeking compensation from other music organizations for not paying them the royalties they deserve.
 Copyright infringements are rife and the court cases to address these problems are just as common.

 The blockchain can counter this issue by providing a traceable and publicly available set of information for each song and who is owed what royalties from it.

-The same idea can be applied to other forms of art such as photography.
+The same idea can be applied to other forms of art, such as photography.
 Photographers can trace the use of their images on the blockchain and even allow experts to track the origin of a piece of art.